mkhoshpour/MKHSegmentedControl/README.md

 ##### Manual

-Copy & paste `YSSegmentedControl.swift` in your project
+Copy & paste `MKHSegmentedControl.swift` in your project

 ##### Cocoapods